lokiiarora/useful-python-scripts/README.md

 Click on create Credentials and select Web Server and check on Application Data and create a service account name and click on continue to select role , which would be as an editor and then you will get a generated JSON, which is your secret file , place it in your app directory.

+Now , go to your google sheet click on share and go back to your client secret , and copy the client email and give **edit permissions to this email address only !**

 You are good to go !

 [ss1]: https://lh6.googleusercontent.com/KNQmQchFesJHR8TAvZufq5H6zNhoQEvTUxb36J0bYu-wsYHRLfgJ2TZzHU9eQ-siFvLSx77SQszUsOg=w1306-h717-rw "Screenshot1"